jeremykerr/equanimous-tribble/README.md

 Running the application in the background will tell you the pid (process id) before giving you a command prompt.

+If the earlier instructions on allowing web access over the local network were followed, any computer on the network should now be able to access 10.0.0.7:5000 (or whatever the relevant eth0 inet address is) and see the "Hello, world." string.

 > [1] 3472

 #### Closing the application